pfeghali/CS32-FinalPrep/README.md

 ## C++ Build Process
 The build process is made up of three distinct parts.
 Preprocessing, compiling, and linking.
-	PP is code verification, type checking, and other considerations Compiling taked the code and generates object files Linking takes all said files, and puts them together to make the executable
+	PP is code verification, type checking, and other considerations Compiling takes the code and generates object files Linking takes all said files, and puts them together to make the executable
 ## Variables in Makefiles
 There are two useful types of variable sin makefiles, normal vars, and makefile 'Macros'